cisagov/ScubaGear/baselines/powerbi.md

 ### Policies
 #### MS.POWERBI.3.1v1
-The **Invite external users to your organization** feature SHOULD be disabled unless agency mission requires the capability.
+The Invite external users to your organization feature SHOULD be disabled unless agency mission requires the capability.

 - _Rationale:_ Allowing guest users in general is a bad idea and can lead to unwanted access.
 Disabling this feature in PowerBI is just another way to avoid having a risky guest user in the organization.
+If external invites are required then, guest users should be invited by authorized users via the Azure Active Directory guest invite features.
+This helps ensure that authorized administrative personnel with the right permissions can centrally manage who has access to the tenant.
 - _Last modified:_ June 2023

 ### Resources